-Figure 20 : Monitoring of difference MWR-ECMWF cloud liquid water content : daily average (left) and standard deviation (right)
+Figure 20 : Monitoring of difference MWR-ECMWF cloud liquid water content: daily average (left) and standard deviation (right).
+Selection of points with latitude between -60° and 60°

 4.3.2 Comparison to in-situ measurements

 The comparison of wet tropospheric correction to Radiosonde measurements will be addressed with 2 years of data.